DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 fit" diagram another intern made.
 <!-- end: creative brief -->

-The creative brief also made us more mindful of the key users, the main scenario in which they would encounter the solution, as well as ensuring the design met the business goals and followed certain design principles.
+The creative brief made us more mindful of the key users, the main scenario in which they would encounter the solution, as well as ensuring the design met the business goals and followed certain design principles.